-1. Permit Application Comments - The LGU should consider providing technical comments and policy concerns on appropriation permit applications when requested by DNR Area Hydrologist.
+- 1. Permit Application Comments The LGU should consider providing technical comments and policy concerns on appropriation permit applications when requested by DNR Area Hydrologist. - 2.
+Annual Water Use Reports The volume of water that is pumped on an annual basis should be reported to both the DNR and the LGU.